mainmatter/playbook/src/development-process/README.md

 ### Communication

 Communication is key for successful project teams - be they distributed or not.
-In order for communication to be beneficial for both the team culture as well as productivity, rather than becoming a liability or cause of constant stress, all team members need to keep some basic rules in mind:
+For communication to be beneficial for both the team culture as well as productivity, rather than becoming a liability or cause of constant stress, all team members need to keep some basic rules in mind:

 - Be responsive: don't leave anyone hanging with unanswered questions or requests.
 It goes a long way in keeping working relations positive, and communication effective.
-Respond to online chat messages or mentions on issue pages etc. within reasonable time, ensure you have notifications set up properly so you will see when somebody mentions you in a discussion or asks for your feedback
+Respond to online chat messages or mentions on issue pages etc. within a reasonable time, ensure you have notifications set up properly so you will see when somebody mentions you in a discussion or asks for your feedback
-- Take your focus time: while some people can respond to any notification that reaches them immediately and still stay focussed on the task they're working on, this is not everyone's most effective way of working.
+- Take your focus time: while some people can respond to any notification that reaches them immediately and still stay focused on the task they're working on, this is not everyone's most effective way of working.
 Feel free to take your focus time and switch off or ignore all notifications in order to focus on a particular task.
 Just make sure to check whether anything urgent came up